-- i.
-A small cell wireless facility, including the antenna and all related equipment, extensions, appurtenances and covers, shall be a neutral color that blends with the existing pole and the surroundings of the utility pole on which it is mounted. - ii.
-The use of reflective materials is prohibited. - (10) Antenna Panel Covering: A small cell antenna shall include a radome, cap, or other antenna panel covering or shield and shall be of a color that blends with the color of the utility pole on which it is mounted. - (11) Guy Wires: No guy or other support wires shall be used in connection with a small cell wireless facility unless proposed to be attached to an existing utility pole that incorporated guy wires prior to the date that a Petitioner has applied for a permit.
-No additional guy wires shall be added to a utility pole for the purpose of supporting a small cell wireless facility.
-If additional guy wires are required for structural integrity reasons, the utility pole shall be required to be replaced to be self-supporting and structurally sound without the use of guy wires. - (12) Decorative Column and Lantern Light Poles: No small cell wireless facility shall be installed on a decorative column, lantern or similar light pole located within the Legacy Code zoning districts or utilized elsewhere in the Village for visual and aesthetic enhancement reasons (train stations, public facilities, pedestrian walks or corridors, etc.)
+- A Small Cell Wireless Facility, including the Antenna and all related equipment, extensions, appurtenances and covers, shall be a neutral color that blends with the existing pole and the surroundings of the Utility Pole on which it is mounted. - ii.
+The use of reflective materials is prohibited. - (10) Antenna Panel Covering: A Small Cell Wireless Facility Antenna shall include a radome, cap, or other Antenna panel covering or shield and shall be of a color that blends with the color of the Utility Pole on which it is mounted. - (11) Guy Wires: No guy or other support wires shall be used in connection with a Small Cell Wireless Facility unless proposed to be attached to an existing Utility Pole that incorporated guy wires prior to the date that a Petitioner has applied for a permit.
+No additional guy wires shall be added to a utility pole for the purpose of supporting a Small Cell Wireless Facility.
+If additional guy wires are required for structural integrity reasons, the Utility Pole shall be required to be replaced to be self-supporting and structurally sound without the use of guy wires. - (12) Decorative Column and Lantern Light Poles: Locating Small Cell Wireless Facilities on a decorative column, lantern or similar light pole located within the Legacy Code Zoning District for visual and aesthetic enhancement reasons (train stations, public facilities, pedestrian walks or corridors, etc.), shall be discouraged.
+Alternatives to utilizing these decorative light poles should be used including the installation on private property.
+When Co-Located on decorative light poles, a Small Cell Wireless Facilities shall keep the existing appearance of the light pole and any extensions shall be disguised in a manner similar to the design and appearance of the pole.
+Due diligence shall be required to indicate proper structural integrity and non-interference with signage or other Village installations (banners, holiday décor, flowers, etc.) located on a pole.